JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-05-sum_research_papers.md

 ### Read a specific entry
 <p align="justify">
 This option will allow you to read what is in each column of a specific index.
-You just have to specifiy the index.
+You just have to specify the index.
 If you write *all* or anything else but a number, the program will display all columns of all entries one by one.
 </p>